+Terre des hommes was founded in 1960.
 The values and mission of Terre des hommes remain the same as those that founder Edmond Kaiser set down in the 1960 charter.
-Over the last fifty years, Terre des hommes has developed in two core areas: healthcare and child protection.
+Over the last more than fifty years, Terre des hommes has developed in two core areas: healthcare and child protection.
 Every year, Tdh offers sustainable solutions and a better future for over one million children and their relatives.

 Direct aid and an ambassador for children’s rights

 Terre des hommes is Switzerland’s largest private organization for children’s aid and works on two levels to help children: